-The Emerging Market Debt investment team is comprised of investment personnel employed by MacKay Shields UK LLP, a wholly owned subsidiary of MacKay Shields, which has been designated as a "participating affiliate" of MacKay Shields in accordance with applicable SEC no-action letters.
-For additional information regarding MacKay Shields UK LLP please see "Item 10 - Other Financial Industry Activities and Affiliations" below.
+The Emerging Market Debt investment team is comprised of investment personnel employed by NYL Investments UK LLP, an affiliate of MacKay Shields, who have been appointed as dual-hatted officers of MacKay Shields to provide investment management services to clients of MacKay Shields.
+For additional information regarding NYL Investments UK LLP please see "Item 10 - Other Financial Industry Activities and Affiliations" below.